ajency/VV-updated/wp-content/plugins/wp-user-avatar/readme.txt

 = get_wp_user_avatar_src =

 Works just like <code>get_wp_user_avatar</code> but returns just the image src.
-This is useful if you would like to link a thumbnail-sized avatar to a larger version of the image:
+This is useful if you would like to link a thumbnail-sized avatar to a larger version of the image.
+You must specify the user ID:

 `<a href="<?php echo get_wp_user_avatar_src($user_id, 'large'); ?>">
   <?php echo get_wp_user_avatar($user_id, 'thumbnail'); ?>